Friends: Conditions Apply: Overview

 Friends: Conditions Apply revolves around Shakti Rai who witnesses her parents' murder at a very young age.
 The only person left standing by her is Rajneil Purohit, her guardian.
 Shakti is suffering from an anxiety disorder for which she takes medications.
 She has a childhood friend named Murli whom she regards as her elder brother.

 Years later, Shakti finds her guardian chained in a prison cell.
 Shakti believes he is innocent and vows to get him released.
-Shakti and Murli devise a plan to get some high-profile rich kids kidnapped and then pressurize the government to have Rajneil released in exchange for the kids.
+Shakti and Murli devise a plan to get a few high-profile wealthy kids kidnapped and then pressure the government into trading Rajneil in exchange for the kids.
 Shakti plans to have her own friends involved in this.
-Shakti's plan eventually works but she finds herself in an unexpected turn of events.
+Her plan works eventually but she finds herself facing an unexpected turn of events.